 This training program for medical practitioners and students, nurses and allied and other health professionals focuses on the law relating to end of life decision-making.
-There are 11 modules on the following topics:
+There are 13 modules:

 - The role of law in end of life care